jimmy-zx/kvmdemo/README.md

 2. Implement a handler for handling a guest request to read a character from the hypervisor's STDIN.
 The guest should be able to use `inb $0x30,[register]` to read a character from the hypervisor's STDIN.
+Make sure to verify your implementation.

 ### What to submit: